Call of Duty: Modern Warfare II (2022 video game): Post-launch content

 In the United Kingdom, Modern Warfare II became the best-selling game in its first week of release.
 In Japan, the PlayStation 4 version of Call of Duty: Modern Warfare II sold 24,371 physical copies within its release week, making it the second bestselling retail game of the week in the country.
 The PlayStation 5 version sold 17,710 physical copies in Japan throughout the same week, placing it at number six on the all-format video games sales chart.

-Accolades

-The game received three nominations at the 19th British Academy Games Awards: Animation, Multiplayer and Performer in a Leading Role (Alain Mesa as Alejandro Vargas).
+Awards

+Sequel

+A sequel to Modern Warfare II, titled Modern Warfare III, was released on November 10, 2023.